Noxcrew/noxesium/README.md

 # For developers

 Any developers interested in writing code that interacts with Noxesium should have a look at the `api` module which contains various structures useful for setting up a server-side implementation that interacts with Noxesium.
-This modules does not have a dependency on fabric and can thus be used as a dependency in server software.

 We also provide the `paper` module which contains our own server-side implementation written in Kotlin which allows you to interface with Noxesium clients.
 This also implements backwards compatibility for older Noxesium clients.